Benjamin Bussey: Arnold Arboretum

 Harvard used his land for the creation of the Bussey Institute, which was dedicated to agricultural experimentation.
 The first Bussey Institute building was completed in 1871 and served as headquarters for an undergraduate school of agriculture.
 One half of the income from Bussey's estates and property endowed professorships and scholarships in the Harvard Divinity School and the Harvard Law School, while the other half supported the institute.

 Sixteen years after Bussey's death, James Arnold, a New Bedford, Massachusetts whaling merchant, specified that a portion of his estate was to be used for "...the promotion of Agricultural, or Horticultural improvements."
 In 1872, when the trustees of the will of James Arnold transferred his estate to Harvard University, Arnold's gift was combined with 120 acres (0.5 km^{2}) of the former Bussey estate to create the Arnold Arboretum.

-The arboretum's Bussey Hill and Bussey Brook (formerly Sawmill Brook), and the adjacent Bussey Street still bear his name.
+The arboretum's Bussey Hill and Bussey Brook (formerly Sawmill Brook) still bear his name.
+The adjacent Bussey Street was renamed to Flora Way in 2024.
+After the 2022 Harvard & the Legacy of Slavery report identified Bussey as one of Harvard’s largest donors connected to the slavery economy, activists led an effort to rename the street in honor of Flora, a woman enslaved on the nearby Dudley Estate in the 18th century.